 Heavy-duty trucks are known for their diesel engines, some of the most common being the Cummins, Powerstroke, and Duramax.
-Not only do diesel engines provide more power, which is especially important when you need to haul or tow heavy items, but they are also more powerful and offer great fuel efficiency.
+Not only do diesel engines provide more power, which is especially important when you need to haul or tow heavy items, but they also offer great fuel efficiency.
 Even light-duty trucks now offer diesel engine options, with Ford, Chevy, and Ram all having hopped on the bandwagon.
 Diesel engines still remain more popular overseas than they do here in America, with 45% of buyers in Western Europe opting for diesel-powered vehicles, according to the European Automobile Manufacturers Association.
 That’s a pretty high percentage, considering diesel-powered vehicles make up less than 5% of the market in America.
 Although trucks are traditionally seen as diesel powerhouses, many automakers are beginning to offer diesel-powered cars for better fuel efficiency and durability.

 Pros & Cons of Diesel